-Whilst equity release can be accessible from the age of 55, the likelihood is you will live a lot longer, your interest will accrue, and you may end up costing the lenders more than they would make (especially if there is a no negative equity clause).
+Whilst equity release can be accessible from the age of 55, the likelihood is that you will live a lot longer.
+Because of this, your interest will build and you may end up costing the lenders more than they would make.
+This is especially true if there is a no negative equity clause.

-Similarly, if you don’t have children or family members you are leaving the property to, you could benefit from enjoying the money locked up in your property and then the lender simply taking hold of the property later on.
+Similarly, if you don’t have children or family members you are leaving the property to, you could benefit from enjoying the money locked up in your property.
+The lender will simply take hold of the property later on.

 What other options are there?

 In some cases, it depends on what you want the money for, as equity release may not be the right option.

 If you want a one-off sum, a personal loan may be an easier option.